bcgov/jag-staffnet/gitops/openshift/apps/nginx/template/README.md

 2) Run below command in each env. namespace dev/test/prod/tools ``oc process -f nginx-jag-staffnet.yaml --param-file=nginx-jag-staffnet.env | oc apply -f -``

-### Template for Nginx 2 - To reverse proxy the traffic from Nginx 1 to the old webmethods api.
+### Template for Nginx 2 - To reverse proxy the traffic from Nginx 1 to the old webmethods api..

 ### Command to execute template